Discussing finances with your family: Ideas and inspiration.

 - “Does anyone know the code to opening the garage door?
 We can’t sell the house without it.”

 Is there ever an ideal time to discuss important matters with family members?
-When a family member wants to discuss topics like the ones above, the most likely response is “You’re right it’s important, but now’s not a good time.
+When a family member wants to discuss topics like the ones above, the most likely response is “You’re right, it’s important.
+But now’s not a good time.
 Let’s talk later.”
 But with busy schedules and multiple priorities, let’s face it: Sometimes “later” never comes.
-And then it may be too late.
+And when the discussion can no longer be put off, it may be too late.

 What can we do?